What is The SEO Framework plugin?

 Frequently Asked Questions

-Is The SEO Framework good for production sites?
+Is The SEO Framework a good choice for beginners?

 What should I check before installing The SEO Framework?